The article is a Canadian online writer whose articles cover various facets of Canada.

 The Red-tailed Hawk

-The red-tailed hawk is a beautiful and majestic looking bird.
+The red-tailed hawk is a beautiful and majestic-looking bird.
 The hawk, from below, looks as though he has a red, fanned tail and appears to be gliding.
 The male's wingspan averages 125 cm long, while the females are twenty-five percent larger.
-A male weighs in at 1300 grams while the female can weigh up to 2000 grams.
+A male weighs in at 1300 grams while a female can weigh up to 2000 grams.
 He is called the red-tailed hawk because of the red tail seen from below while he is in flight.

 His hooked beak helps him to pull apart his prey for his meal, along with his sharp talons, that grip and have captured the meal.

 The red-tailed hawk is found all over North America and can live in various climates including deserts, tropical rainforests, coniferous forests, deciduous forests, and even in urban areas.
 It is legally protected in Canada, the United States, and Mexico by the Migratory Bird Treaty Act.
 The red-tailed hawk is also considered sacred by some Native Americans.